tracyhenry/RT-Graphics/hw1/hw1/README.md

 2. Used glutKeyboardFunc(keyPressed) to catch the event of the keyboard.

+3. Used Visual Studio 2010 and OpenGL 3.1.0.

-3. The source code is in hw1.cpp
+4. The source code is in hw1.cpp